Lake Charles Memorial has been at the forefront of

 lessens surgical steps, operative time, blood loss and pain after the

-may allow you to go walk the same day and go home the day after hip replacement.
+you to go walk the same day and go home the day after hip replacement.

 A broken or fractured hip is a common injury and often may require surgery.